o/gaia/README.md

 This operation is enclosed in a pipeline for sending multiple commands in a single step.
 Using pipelining hugely improves performance of push operation.

 Gaia supports different resolutions from minute to year and keeps all values without expiring old values.
 So, you can query values of last 2 years in a minute precision.

-As of simplicity, Redis doesn't allow to expiring keys of hashes.
+For the simplicity, Redis doesn't allow to expire keys of hashes.
 Manual deletion of hash keys for clearing old values is very expensive operation if you have millions of events, but it's in the road map.

-Gaia not supports data source types like `GAUGE` and `COUNTER`'s .
-Naturally it not uses fixed sized database like [RRDTool](http://oss.oetiker.ch/rrdtool/) or [Whisper](http://graphite.readthedocs.org/en/latest/whisper.html).
+Gaia does not support data source types like `GAUGE` and `COUNTER` .
+Naturally it does not use fixed sized databases like [RRDTool](http://oss.oetiker.ch/rrdtool/) or [Whisper](http://graphite.readthedocs.org/en/latest/whisper.html).

 ###Deployment and operational tips